- Yampah is a wild edible with good potential for domestication.

 If sowing in pots, make sure the pots are at least eight inches deep.
 Yampah grows poorly in shallow pots.
 I’m not entirely sure of the reasons for this, since it generally does not produce a substantial tap root.
 It may be because taller pots keep the yampah roots above the wettest soil.
 The USDA uses 10 inch Cone-tainers to grow yampah seedlings.
 I tried this in 2017 and found it very convenient, so I will probably use this method exclusively in the future.
 Yampah seedlings don’t need much space and the Cone-tainers are very space efficient.
+That said, you don’t need to buy fancy new pots to grow yampah – any small pot will do.
 Germination appears to be best at temperatures of 60 F (15 C) during the day, with a nighttime temperature as low as 42 F (6 C) (Baskin 1993).
 First year plants may produce only cotyledons.
 In difficult climates, it may be preferable to grow yampah in pots for its first year, transplanting out the established, dormant roots in late fall or early winter.
 Do not transplant yampah when it is actively growing.
 The plants rarely survive the shock.
 Dormant plants transplant with a high rate of success in fall or early winter and an acceptable but slightly lower rate of success in spring.

 Cool temperatures are required for bud growth on Perideridia roots.
 This undoubtedly varies between species, but the only available information suggests that winter temperatures below 60 F (15 C) are required.
 This mostly limits yampah growing to temperate regions, although roots could be dug and chilled in a refrigerator before replanting in marginal climates.